ckormanyos/real-time-cpp/readme.md

 [![Build Status](https://github.com/ckormanyos/real-time-cpp/actions/workflows/real-time-cpp.yml/badge.svg)](https://github.com/ckormanyos/real-time-cpp/actions)

-## GNU GCC Compilers
+## GNU/GCC Compilers

-The reference application and the examples (also the code snippets) can be built with GNU GCC compilers and GNUmake on `*nix`.
+The reference application and the examples (also the code snippets) can be built with GNU/GCC compilers and GNUmake on `*nix`.
-GNU GCC cross compilers and GNUmake on `*nix` are assumed to be available in the standard executable path, such as after standard get-install practices.
+GNU/GCC cross compilers and GNUmake on `*nix` are assumed to be available in the standard executable path, such as after standard get-install practices.